 Best Practices for Writing and Implementing Teacher Performance Improvement Plans

-When teachers repeatedly get less-than-effective ratings, it is time to implement a performance improvement plan, or PIP.
+When teachers repeatedly get less-than-effective ratings, it may be time to implement a performance improvement plan, or PIP.
 In fact, 33 states – including Missouri and Nebraska – require teacher performance improvement plans or performance assistance plans for teachers rated below effective.

-Although you might dread the exercise of creating a teacher performance improvement plan, remember the reason it is important:
+Writing a teacher performance improvement plan is not a fun activity, but remember the reason it is important:

 Effective teachers are the most important factor contributing to student achievement.

 Don’t let performance issues slide; address them head-on.
 As the instructional leader of your school, you have the amazing responsibility to influence, mold, and improve the teaching practices of an entire faculty.
 Struggling teachers especially need your feedback and support.

 In this blog, we share the best practices for writing and implementing a teacher performance improvement plan.

 Before implementing a teacher performance improvement plan

 Before implementing a teacher performance improvement plan (PIP), be sure expectations are clear and that you have given the teacher opportunities to improve – and that you’ve documented the efforts so far.
 The PIP conversation should not be the first you have had with the teacher about performance.
 (Although occasionally there are egregious situations that must be documented and corrected immediately.)

 Long before it is time to discuss a PIP, teachers should be made aware of the expectations concerning instructional practice.
 Make sure the teacher has a copy of the rubric being used for classroom observations and understands the exact behaviors you are looking for when you’re in the classroom.
 A great resource to help principals in this effort are the NEE exemplar videos housed in the EdHub library that provide video segments of highly effective teachers in action.
 Principals should be in classrooms frequently, observing and offering focused feedback throughout the year.